-The Elk-Kings 50K provides 2 points and the Mountain Marathon 2 points toward every race of the Ultra-Trail du Mont-Blanc®.
+The Elk-Kings 50K provides 2 points, the Mountain Marathon 2 points, and the 25K provides 1 point, toward every race of the Ultra-Trail du Mont-Blanc®.

 Would you like to volunteer at this Tillamook forest race?
 Click the green Volunteer button on the Ultrasignup registration page to choose a position and shift that works best for you.
 And, THANK YOU!